 And finally you can use

-app.get to catch GET request with matching route, reply the request with a
+app.get to catch GET requests with matching routes, reply the request with a

 response.send and end the middleware chain.
-Let’s use what we learned on mongoose read to reply with a user data matching the
+Let’s use what we learned on mongoose read to reply with the user’s data that matches the

 Notice that all previous middlewares called

-next() except this last one, because it sends a respond (in JSON) to the client with the requeste
+next() except this last one, because it sends a response (in JSON) to the client with the requested